 Vishuddhi Chakra

 If we draw an imaginary line from the bump of the neck and the thyroid gland towards the spine, we will find the area of the Vishuddhi Chakra.
-The Vishuddhi Chakra is the 5th center in the traditional Chakra model.
-It is related to the element of Aether, and just like Aether, meditation on this center will cause the mind to become pure, empty and free!
+Vishuddhi Chakra is the 5th center in the traditional Chakra model.
+It is related to the element of Eather, and just like Eather, meditation on this center will cause the mind to become pure, empty and free!

 The center of expression and communication

-The Vishuddhi Chakra relates to the sense of hearing, the vocal chords, the chin, the larynx, the pharynx etc. So, it is not randomly linked to expression and communication.
-Sitting on top of the 4 first main Chakras, it communicates their contents to the outside world, expressing all that we hold inside; from our joys and sorrows, to our ideas and inner beliefs, our desires and intentions, our anguishes and fears.
+The Vishuddhi Chakra relates to the sense of hearing, the vocal chords, the chin, the larynx, the pharynx etc. So, it is not randomly linked to expression and communication and to whether our speech is authentic, honest, composed, and our voice is clear and with projection.
+Sitting on top of the 4 first main Chakras and below Ajna, it communicates their contents to the outside world, expressing all that we hold inside; from our joys and sorrows, to our ideas and inner beliefs, our desires and intentions, our anguishes and fears.
 It is through this center that the creativity cultivated in the other centers (such as the Swadisthana), can be expressed outwards, not necessarily only in the form of speech, but also in the form of singing, music, painting…

 Purification center